mattyfew/lectures/angular - services, directives, ui_router/README.md

-# Angular - Services, Directives,& UI Router
+# Angular - Services, Directives, & UI Router

 In this lecture we will discuss some more components of Angular.